ZihaoWang/A-RAG-system-for-automatic-document-maintaince/README.md

 2. Change the OpenAI and LangChain keys in the secrets.txt

-3. Check the existing queries in the queries.txt and see if you want to add more.
+3. Check the existing queries in the *queries.txt* and see if you want to add more.
 Each line is a query.

 4. Run the framework, such as:

 * python main.py --emb model name all-MiniLM-L6-v2 python main.py --emb model name text-embedding-3-small --retriever parent document retriever --search fetch k 40

-5. The updated documents will be stored under the result/, and the log file rag.log is under the log/.
+5. The updated documents will be stored under the *result/*, and the log file *rag.log* is under the *log/*.

-6. For other parameters in the configuration, check the config.py.
+6. For other parameters in the configuration, check the *config.py*.

 # Important Arguments In The Configuration